 Good Grief Clubs offer peer support in a safe environment for children in grades K-12 to discuss their feelings about the death of a loved one.
 Good Grief Club facilitators complete both the Volunteer Training and Good Grief Club Training.
 The Good Grief Club Training is offered on two weekdays.
 When they are assigned to a school, they co-facilitate seven weekly sessions with the school counselor.
 Depending on the ages of the children, sessions range from 30 to 50 minutes.

-Camp Caring Volunteers (Children's Bereavement)
+Camp Erin Volunteers (Children's Bereavement)

-At our weekend-long children’s bereavement camp, known as Camp Caring, adult volunteers serve in a variety of roles.
+At our weekend-long children’s bereavement camp, known as Camp Erin, adult volunteers serve in a variety of roles.
 We especially need volunteers who can serve as a “Big Buddy” to a child who has recently experienced the death of a loved one.
 A Big Buddy provides caring support to his or her assigned Little Buddy by listening to the child discuss the loss, both in the supervised group sessions and throughout the camp events.
 Big Buddies attend a one-day orientation training held on a Saturday.

 Administrative & Event Volunteers